Create A Book - It's easy using Red River Paper!

-Then I pin large pieces of newsprint paper to the studio wall and pin the printed double-sided matte paper on top.
-I wear a mask over my mouth and nose while I spray the prints with a fixative made for sealing and protecting photographs, this is similar to what is used to seal charcoal sketches if you have ever taken a drawing class.
-Wait 15 minutes or so and spray another layer of fixative.
-This helps prevent the ink from one image offsetting onto the neighboring page when the sheets are folded, collated and bound into book form.
+Then, I pin large pieces of newsprint paper to the studio wall and pin the printed double-sided matte paper on top.
+I wear a mask over my mouth and nose while I spray the prints with a fixative made for sealing and protecting photographs; this is similar to what is used to seal charcoal sketches if you have ever taken a drawing class.
+Wait 15 minutes or so, and spray another layer of fixative.
+This helps prevent the ink from one image from offsetting onto the neighboring page when the sheets are folded, collated, and bound into book form.

-Once fully dry, I will use an art brush used to clean prints to clear off any excess fixative that usually presents itself in the form of a white dust.
+Once fully dry, I will use an art brush to clean prints to clear off any excess fixative that usually presents itself in the form of white dust.

 I use an awl with a consistent diameter shaft to pierce the sewing stations in the gutter of each individual spread for the stitching.
 When piercing the page spread, I hold the folded page spread up like the roof of a house and push the awl up from within.
 This helps the point of the awl go straight up through the gutter.
 If you punch down with the paper on a tabletop, there is a greater risk of the awl going in at an angle and coming out the opposite side of the paper on the page rather than through the folded gutter.

-I use a book binders needle with a rounded point and Irish linen thread to stitch together the book’s end sheets that surround the collated page spreads before ultimately glueing the pamphlets into their hard covers.
+I use a book binder needle with a rounded point and Irish linen thread to stitch together the book’s end sheets that surround the collated page spreads before ultimately gluing the pamphlets into their hardcovers.